ember-template-lint/ember-template-lint/docs/plugins.md

 Plugins that directly import/export rules must be written in ESM.

-## Adding Plugins to Your Configuration
+## Adding plugins to your configuration

 In order to enable a plugin, you must add it to the `plugins` key in your configuration file.